 How much does it cost to adopt a child?

 The cost of a domestic adoption varies depending on the adoptive situation.
-At Harmony Adoptions (really Harmony Adoptions or use Harmony Family Center?), adoptive parents pay a reasonable agency fee and are responsible for the actual expenses incurred by the birth parents.
+At Harmony Family Center, adoptive parents pay a reasonable agency fee and are responsible for the actual expenses incurred by the birth parents.
 By arranging the fee structure this way, adoptive families pay only actual costs and no company overhead.
 Harmony Family Center’s goal is to provide quality services at the lowest financial risk for our clients.

 What happens after a child is placed in our home?